visit-dav/visit/src/doc/dev_manual/pr_create.rst

 * Make sure the code is clear and well commented and that the PR is descriptive.
 This helps the reviewers quickly familiarize themselves with the context of the changes.
 If the code is unclear, the reviewers may spend a lot of time trying to grasp the purpose and effects of the PR.
 * Immediately answer any questions the reviewers ask about the PR.
 Enabling notifications will help speed this along.
 * When the reviewers have finished reviewing (step 2), quickly update the PR according to the requested changes.
 Use the ``@username`` idiom to notifiy the reviewers for any clarification
-* When you have finished updating your PR (step 3), leave a comment on the PR using ``@username`` to let the reviewers know that the PR is ready to be looked at again.
+* When you have finished updating your PR (step 3), write a comment on the PR using ``@username`` to let the reviewers know that the PR is ready to be looked at again.